 What We Do – Our Record

-We have pioneered the way people manage and govern social enterprise by setting up models of social licensing, social audit and creating new development strategies (such as the FairShares Model).
+We have pioneered the way people manage and govern social enterprise by setting up models of social licensing, social audit and contributing to new development strategies (such as the FairShares Model).

 We have not let up.
 If anything we are doing more, changing more, harnessing the skills and energy of more and more people and bringing social enterprise to new countries.
 If you want to find out about our current training courses, international projects or want to use our skills to improve or develop your ideas, please contact us.